sunesimonsen/7W17732/Readme.md

 This module has a special dependency, that uses the Require.js <a href="http://requirejs.org/docs/api.html#text">text</a> plugin.
 This plugin is capable of loading text files as strings.
 This is really useful for loading html template files, and in this case the views/Login.html file.

-In the module we define a new <a href="http://documentcloud.github.com/backbone/#View">Backbone view</a> that is attacted to the element in the index.html page with the id *container*.
+In the module we define a new <a href="http://documentcloud.github.com/backbone/#View">Backbone view</a> that is attacted to the element in the *index.html* page with the id *container*.
 In the <a href="http://documentcloud.github.com/backbone/#View-render">render</a> function for this view we replace the content of the root element with the loaded template.

-First of all let's change the *Login* button to a <a href="http://jqueryui.com/demos/button/">jQuery UI button</a> by added the following line to the render method.
+First of all, let's change the *Login* button to a <a href="http://jqueryui.com/demos/button/">jQuery UI button</a> by adding the following line to the render method.

     this.$('button').button();